open/close all folders

 Welcome to Crafty Carvers!
 As you can see, I am currently completely out of stock!
 If you would like to inquire about portraits or wedding cake toppers, pour in the first vial.
 If you would like this message in Gaelic, pour in the second vial.
 If you're that red-headed lass from the other day, pour in the third vial...

-Older than They Look: Hard to believe, I know.
-But it's implied in the film, and confirmed in supplementary material, that she's the one who sold Mor'du the spell that turned him into a bear, and that happened so long ago the kingdom he ruled is only known in legend.
-And she was still an old woman — or in the shape of an old woman — then.
+- Older Than They Look: Hard to believe, but it's implied in the film, and confirmed in supplementary material, that she's the one who sold Mor'du the spell that turned him into a bear, and that happened so long ago the kingdom he ruled is only known in legend.
+She was still an old woman — or in the shape of an old woman — then.